 1. Observation Is Key

-- What does the child like to do the most?
+- What does your child like to do the most?

-- How does he react when he has to do something he does not like, such as eating vegetables, sleeping early or doing homework?
+- How do they react when they have to do something they do not like, such as eating certain foods, going to bed, or doing homework?

-- How social is he?
-Is he willing to share or try new things?
+- How social are they?
+Are they willing to share or try new things?

-- How long is the child taking to familiarize himself with his surroundings?
-Is he able to adjust to the changes in the environment?
+- How long is your child taking to become familiar with their surroundings?
+Are they able to adjust to the changes in the environment?